hellenike/textbook/docs/preliminaries/alphabet/index.md

 ### Background

 Greeks began experimenting with alphabetic writing in the eighth century BCE when they became familiar with the alphabets used to write Semitic languages like Phoenician and Aramaic.
 Several adaptations of these Semitic models were used in different parts of the Greek world, with different numbers of letters, and different sounds for some of the letters in each alphabet.
 In 403 BCE, Athens officially adopted the form of the alphabet used in Ionia.
 Over the next century, this script soon became the standard form throughout the Greek world, and is the ancestor of what we think of as "the" Greek alphabet.

 The alphabetic system defined sounds for each symbol.
-Another important feature was that it defined a sequence for the letters, just as we have maintained in our descendant of the Greek alphabet: it begins with "a", and is followed by "b","c", etc.  You must learn the order of the letters in the Greek alphabet as well as their pronunciation so that you use a dictionary and other reference works that are organized alphabetically
+Another important feature was that it defined a sequence for the letters, just as we have maintained in our descendant of the Greek alphabet: it begins with "a", and is followed by "b", "c", etc. You must learn the order of the letters in the Greek alphabet as well as their pronunciation so that you are able to use a dictionary and other reference works that are organized alphabetically.

 The classical Greeks always read aloud.
 You should do the same.
-As you learn the letters of the Greek alphabet, practice reading aloud until you are comfortable pronouncing Greek words you have not seen before
+As soon as you begin learning the letters of the Greek alphabet, practice reading aloud to become comfortable pronouncing Greek words you have not seen before.
+As you progress, continue reading aloud to gain ease in doing so.

 ### The basic letters